 The factors that you should consider while creating a financial portfolio are as follows:

-- Risk: No investment strategy is completely risk-free, and portfolio management involves making decisions that can impact the value of the portfolio.
+- Risk: No investment or portfolio management strategy is completely risk-free.
+Investment and portfolio management in financial services involves making decisions that can impact the value of the portfolio.

 - Market Volatility: The investment markets are highly volatile.
 Hence, you need to monitor them constantly.

-- Lack of knowledge: When it comes to portfolio management, one of the major challenges is the lack of knowledge.
+- Lack of knowledge: When it comes to a need for portfolio management, one of the major challenges is lack of knowledge.
 If you are an amateur, try to learn the basics of portfolio management before getting into it.

-How Can You Build a Strong Portfolio by using smallcase?
+How Can You Build a Strong Portfolio Using smallcase?

 Smallcases are cutting-edge financial tools that make it simple to create a low-cost, long-term, diversified portfolio.
 These smallcases are created and managed by professionals.
 Hence, you just need to start investing in them without worrying about the management.